Clear Capital Expands Relationship with CoreLogic in Support of Modern Appraisal Readiness

 RENO, NV / ACCESSWIRE / April 20, 2023 / Clear Capital, a national real estate valuation technology company, today announced an expanded relationship with CoreLogic, a leading global property information, analytics and data-enabled solutions provider, to assist lenders in modern valuation and appraisal readiness.
 Through an existing integration, Clear Capital's recently launched Universal Data Collection (UDC) product is now available to be ordered and fulfilled through CoreLogic's suite of Valuation Workflow Solutions.

-Together, Clear Capital and CoreLogic are supporting industry-wide modern appraisal efforts by providing the ability for lenders to order from Fannie Mae or Freddie Mac without needing to recollect data.
-CoreLogic's platforms make workflow and order management easier for lenders, and with UDC, lenders can ensure that data standards are met for both the Fannie Mae Property Data Collection product or the Freddie Mac Property Data Report.
+Together, Clear Capital and CoreLogic are supporting industry-wide modern appraisal efforts by providing the ability for lenders to order data collection products in a streamlined way.
+CoreLogic's platforms make workflow and order management easier for lenders, and with UDC, lenders can ensure that both Freddie Mac and Fannie Mae data standards are met.
 This provides quick and easy transfer to the agency with the loan program that best meets the borrower's needs.

 "The key to appraisal modernization is wide-spread adoption, and alongside CoreLogic, we are expanding access to modern appraisal tools with the aim of pushing the mortgage industry closer to this new standard," said Kenon Chen, EVP of Strategy and Growth at Clear Capital.
 "We have been long-time partners with CoreLogic, and we are looking forward to continuing to collaborate as we advance appraisal modernization together."